ACA was designed for those who want an expert level understanding of using a Windows 10 PC and the most current versions of MS Office.

 Graduates of the ACA Associate Certificate may also choose to continue on to the Applied Web Development, AWD Associate Certificate.

-ACA provides highly skilled Windows PC end-users
+The ACA program provides highly skilled Windows PC end-users

 BC High School Grade 12 English or equivalent knowledge.